 Learning from how Jesus grew, we strive to help children grow in wisdom or intellectually.
 The idea of wisdom takes on several components.
 For us, without a doubt, we want them to be learning skills for making a living.
 But more than just learning how to make a living, we want them to learn how to live life.
 The wisdom we seek to impart comes through the filter of a Christian World View.
 For us, wisdom is seeing life from God's perspective.
 At SBCS, we are seeking to impart knowledge that will help a student be prepared for future employment while imparting wisdom on how to live for Christ in whatever arena God may have for them.
-What you will find at SBCS is a challenging academic curriculum yet, at the same time, we provide tremendous help for students who learn!
+What you will find at SBCS is a challenging academic curriculum yet, at the same time, we provide tremendous help for students who learn differently.
+Our Discovery Learning Program is well staffed with professionals who will help students learn how to learn!

 From Luke 2:52 we see that Jesus grew in favor with God.
 Yes, Jesus grew spiritually.
 At SBCS, we see ourselves as partners with the student's parents and the student's church to help the student grow spiritually.
 We pray for each student to be saved and will provide opportunities for the student to hear the gospel and to respond to it.
-We provide weekly chapels so that the students may be challenged to submit their lives to the Lord and His teachings.
+We provide weekly chapels so that the student may be challenged to submit their lives to the Lord and His teachings.
 We provide classroom teaching that will impart understanding of the Old Testament, New Testament and Biblical Doctrines.
 Our teachers approach the teaching of God's Word as more than just academics but with the desire that the class imparts truth that brings about transformation.